LBY777/FacialAnalysisWebApp/README.md

 Download the app
 ====

-Though the webapp can be [accessed remotely](https://facial-analysis-webapp.herokuapp.com/), it is still recommended to directly download the app from this repository for better experience on Video and Camera features.
+Though the webapp now can be [accessed remotely](https://facial-analysis-webapp.herokuapp.com/), it is still recommended to directly download the app from this repository for better experience on Video and Camera features.

 Make sure you have installed [python](https://www.python.org/downloads/) and [pip](https://pypi.org/project/pip/).